French Cameo Glass

 Pantin, De Vez, & Legras

-In 1930 some pieces were signed Aug.
-Heiligenstein or A. Heiligenstein for Auguste Heiligenstein, a fantastic glass enamelist during the Art Nouveau and Art Deco periods.
-He was a gifted artist with a penchant for drawing, he used his talent to work as an apprentice decorator at the Saint-Denis Legras Glass Factory in 1902.
-After his brief stint at the Baccarat decoration workshop ended in 1908, he began working as the artistic director at the house of Rouard, after the demobilization by Goupy.
+Auguste Heiligenstein emerged as a notable figure in glass enameling during the Art Nouveau and Art Deco periods.
+Beginning his career as an apprentice decorator at the Saint-Denis Legras Glass Factory in 1902, he honed his skills and artistic vision.
+After a brief stint at the Baccarat decoration workshop, Heiligenstein served as artistic director at the house of Rouard, where he continued to refine his craft.

 Burgun Schverer & Co.